bootstrap themes

 1. ABOUT THE BOY SCOUTS OF AMERICA - Troop 447 is chartered by the Boy Scouts of America, which is headquartered in Irving, Texas.
 We are part of the Baltimore Area Council's ScoutsBSA Program and we are in the River Hawk District (which comprises most of Anne Arundel County).
 Our sponsor is St. Philip Neri Church, which provides us with a meeting place and offers other support to the unit.
 The Boy Scouts of America was founded in 1911 and is part of the worldwide Scouting movement started by Lord Baden Powell.
 Scouting emphasizes as its goals character, citizenship and fitness.
 For older and more experienced scouts, leadership positions provide important growth opportunities.

 4. THE TROOP COMMITTEE - Supporting the troop leaders is the troop committee.
 The committee is a group of men and women - some parents, some not - who have agreed to help the troop in a support capacity.
 In effect they serve as the troop's Board of Directors.
 Their primary responsibilities are assuring adequate and trained adult leaders, raising funds for the troop, approving major expenditures, overseeing the general program, assisting with advancement and providing whatever assistance is necessary for the effective operation of the troop.
 New parents are invited to join the committee.
 Experience is not necessary.
 You may just want to "sit in" on a committee meeting to see what we do.
-The committee meets on the second Wednesday of the month at 6:30pm currently virtually via Zoom.
+The committee meets on the second Wednesday of the month at 6:30pm and is usually also provided virtually via Zoom.
 Troop 447 is extremely fortunate in having a staff of a number of adult leaders who have earned Wood Badge, the highest training afforded adult scouters.
-Some of the adult leaders have participated in scouting for many years.
+Some of the adult leaders have participated in scouting for many years and even participated in our troop as scouts.

 5. TROOP CALENDAR - The troop's calendar can be found on our home page in the form of an embedded Google Calendar.
 This can also be subscribed to by a mobile device for instant updates.
 Our troop meets every Tuesdays (except as noted) from 7:00 PM to 8:30 PM at St. Philip Neri, in school hall/gym.
 We have a camping trip almost every month on a weekend.
 Other events are scheduled or may be added to the calendar as needed.
 Please refer to the calendar for details.

-7. PARENT PARTICIPATION - In order for your son to be a part of the troop, we expect and require parents to participate in certain activities.
-Basically your involvement is as follows: (1) assist and participate in fund raising activities scheduled by the troop committee, (2) help with transportation to and from camping trips when asked, (3) attend Courts of Honor (usually 2 or 3 a year) and special activities and (4) assure your son participates in the advancement and fund raising programs and is active with the troop.
-While we recognize some parents may be limited in what they can do, the committee feels very strongly that parents must participate and do their part.
+7. PARENT PARTICIPATION - In order for your scout to be a part of the troop, we expect and require parents to participate in certain activities.
+Basically your involvement is as follows: (1) assist and participate in fund raising activities scheduled by the troop committee, (2) help with transportation to and from camping trips when asked, (3) attend Courts of Honor (usually 2 or 3 a year) and special activities and (4) assure your scout participates in the advancement and fund raising programs and is active with the troop.
+While we recognize some parents may be limited in what they can do, the committee feels very strongly that parents must participate and do their part as where they are able.
 The committee and leaders cannot do it all--we must have your cooperation and support!

-9. UNIFORMS - One of the first things you need to get is the scout uniform.
-The Boy Scout program is an action program and wearing the uniform is an action that shows each scout's commitment to the aims and purposes of scouting.
+9. UNIFORMS - Boy Scouts of America has always been a uniformed body and its uniform help to create a sense of belonging.
 The uniform is practical attire for scout activities and provides a way for scouts to wear the badges that show their accomplishments.
-We ask that a scout obtain his uniform within two weeks of joining.
+We prefer that a scout obtain his uniform within the first month of joining, however, I must caveat this by saying that in addition to this previous sentiment regarding the uniform, Per the Official BSA Guide to Advancement, wearing the uniform is not mandatory.
+Our unit does highly encourage the wearing of the scout uniform when specified by the unit and that a scout be neat in their appearance.
 Uniforms may be purchased at the Dorsey Road Scout Shop in Hanover, Md. or the Scout Shop in Baltimore.
 Second hand uniforms may be obtained from former scouts.
 Note when purchasing the uniform, do not purchase a hat, neckerchief, troop numbers or patrol emblem.
-These are part of your registration fee (see above) and will be given to your son when he presents himself in uniform at a troop meeting.
+These are part of your registration fee (see above) and will be given to your scout when he presents himself in uniform at a troop meeting.
 Basically you need to obtain a scout uniform shirt, scout pants, scout belt, scout socks, and a Baltimore Area Council strip.
 The store clerk will be glad to help you.

 10. CAMPING EQUIPMENT - Almost assuredly, within four weeks of joining we will have a camping trip.
 New scouts are enthusiastic about going camping right away since this is a highlight of the program.
 It is not necessary to go out and buy the best or all new equipment.
 However, for the first trip he should have the following; pack or duffle bag to carry gear, sleeping bag (and blankets, if cold; raincoat or poncho; sweater, jacket and or sweatshirt; extra change of clothes; extra socks (two pair); cup or mug; water bottle; towel and soap; toothbrush and toothpaste; flashlight with extra batteries; hard soled shoes; paper and pencil; and scout handbook.
 These are the essentials.
-You can add to the list and upscale equipment as your son gains experience.
+You can add to the list and upscale equipment as your scout gains experience.
 A lot of the equipment you may already have or can borrow.
 Tents and cooking gear are provided by the troop.
+A "weekend camping gear list" can be found on our website.

 15. ADULT APPLICATION/TRAINING REQUIREMENTS - Any adult wishing to become a uniformed leader SM-ASM or Committee Member for BSA Troop 447 must submit the following: 1) A copy of your Youth Protection Certificate verifying that Youth Protection has been completed.
 2) A copy of your Shield the Vulnerable certificate verifying that Shield the Vulnerable training through the Archidiocese of Baltimore has been completed.
 3) A duly executed BSA Adult Leader Application.
 Those courses listed below with a * MUST be completed prior to the following year's recharter.
 The others are all online courses and must be taken immediately.
 Please Note: Shield the Vulnerable Training is given online by the Archdiocese of Baltimore.
 Uniformed Leaders SM-ASM must take Shield the Vulnerable Training, Youth Protection, Fast Start, This is Scouting, *SM-ASM Leader Specific Training, and *Intro to Outdoor Leader Skills.
 Committee Members must take Shield the Vulnerable Training, Youth Protection, Fast Start, This is Scouting, Troop Committee Challenge, and *Intro to Outdoor Leaders Skills (only for those who wish to go camping).
 Please be advised that Introduction to Outdoor Leaders Skills and SM-ASM Leader Specific Training is usually offered only twice a year....Please be sure to take these valuable courses as soon as they are available.